athuldev2024/demo-app-server/README.md

 # demo-app-server

-A simple demo REST API server for educational purpose.
+A simple demo server for a chat application whcih uses REST api as well socket.io.

 ## API documentation